Adeyemi Oluwajuwonlo

 Justin Luehr

-“My aspirations for my art are to leave a legacy, to be in galleries with the greats that have inspired me, and to have my art seen by many future generations.”
+“My aspirations for my art are to leave a legacy, to be featured in galleries alongside the greats who have inspired me, and to ensure that my work resonates with future generations,” Justin shares.
+His art serves as a testament to his ambition and vision for lasting impact.

 Tetchi